fpereiro/proof/notes.md

 q10        S0       PS0, L       q7
 ```

 - PE: "The problem is the *symbol* column.
 To fill it in correctly, you really have to know what the machine will be encountering.
 For q8, the machine is scanning a blank square and printing an x.
 Once it moves left, what's the next scanned character?
 It's the 1 that was scanned at q7, but in other cases it might not be so obvious.
-The words "Any" or "Not" or "Else" don't work with this cheme, and in some cases you may have to add specific configurations for every single character the machine is using.
+The words "Any" or "Not" or "Else" don't work with this scheme, and in some cases you may have to add specific configurations for every single character the machine is using.
 It's a mess, but there are always a finite number of characters involved, so it can definitely be done.
-Let's assume that we have converetd all the configurations of a particular machine into the standard forms that Turing denotes as (N1), (N2), and (N3).
+Let's assume that we have convered all the configurations of a particular machine into the standard forms that Turing denotes as (N1), (N2), and (N3).
 When we're finished, and we dispose of the original table, have we lost any information?
 Yes, we have lost a little bit.
 We know that S0 is a blank, S1 is a 0 and S2 is a 1, but we no longer know the exact characters meant by S3, S4, and so on.
 This shouldn't matter.
 The machines use these characters internally."

 - Note: a standard conversion to standard form could be done by scanning the configurations (which have an order in which they are presented), listing in order the different characters printed (so that there's also a table for interpretation of the symbols, so no information is lost as suggested by Petzold) and then expand the configurations into normal form.
 This would require a two pass process (one for mapping characters, another one for expanding the configurations).